ghanshyam-du/DevTinder/README.md

 ---

-If you'd like, I can also generate:
+If you'd like, I can also generate:-

 * Postman / OpenAPI (Swagger) specification for the REST endpoints.
 * Example request/response payloads for each endpoint.